exercism/elixir/exercises/practice/affine-cipher/.docs/instructions.md

 E(x) = (ai + b) mod m
 ```

+Where:

-- where `i` is the letter's index from `0` to the length of the alphabet - 1
+- `i` is the letter's index from `0` to the length of the alphabet - 1
 - `m` is the length of the alphabet.
   For the Roman alphabet `m` is `26`.
 - `a` and `b` are integers which make the encryption key

-Values `a` and `m` must be *coprime* (or, *relatively prime*) for automatic decryption to succeed,
-ie. they have number `1` as their only common factor (more information can be found in the
-[Wikipedia article about coprime integers](https://en.wikipedia.org/wiki/Coprime_integers)).
-In case `a` is
+Values `a` and `m` must be *coprime* (or, *relatively prime*) for automatic decryption to succeed, i.e., they have number `1` as their only common factor (more information can be found in the [Wikipedia article about coprime integers][coprime-integers]).
-not coprime to `m`, your program should indicate that this is an error.
-Otherwise it should
+In case `a` is not coprime to `m`, your program should indicate that this is an error.
-encrypt or decrypt with the provided key.
+Otherwise it should encrypt or decrypt with the provided key.

 For the purpose of this exercise, digits are valid input but they are not encrypted.
-Spaces and punctuation
+Spaces and punctuation characters are excluded.
-characters are excluded.
-Ciphertext is written out in groups of fixed length separated by space,
+Ciphertext is written out in groups of fixed length separated by space, the traditional group size being `5` letters.
-the traditional group size being `5` letters.
-This is to make it harder to guess encrypted text based
-on word boundaries.
+This is to make it harder to guess encrypted text based on word boundaries.

 ## Decryption